tajbidtousif/Hostel-Management-System/README.md

 This is our project for OOP.
-In this project we user only JAVA language.
+In this project we used only JAVA language.